-Scheme Partner - refers to secondary bidder or some other party who is a contributor to the overall scheme funding.
+Scheme Partner - refers to some other party who is a contributor to the scheme e.g. through providing additional funding, providing access to the scheme participants or carrying out some of the work.

 Managing Agent - someone or an organisation who is contracted to oversee the installations or programme of work.